 Collection effectiveness index is a critical accounts receivable KPI that offers insight into your company’s ability to collect on its receivables.

-A higher collection effectiveness index (CEI) indicates that your credit and collections teams are performing well.
-A lower CEI indicates your collections processes need correcting.
+A higher collection effectiveness index indicates that your credit and collections teams are performing well.
+A lower collection effectiveness index indicates your collections processes need correcting.

 Jump to a section of interest to learn more: